syc7446/Mask_RCNN-for-SUN-RGB-D/README.md

 * **Multi-threading:** Not alloved as it mostly slows down the whole system, because more resources are spent on administrative work, than on execution itself.
 * **Learning Rate:** The paper uses a learning rate of 0.02, here they are changed to 0.001 for a better convergence without significant decrease in speed.

+## License
+Copyright (c) 2018 Ekaterina Lyapina.
+Contact me for commercial use (or rather any use that is not academic research) (email: ec16513 at qmul.ac.uk).
+Free for research use, as long as proper attribution is given and this copyright notice is retained.